gfreivasc/crane/README.md

     override fun onSaveInstanceState(outState: Bundle) {
         super.onSaveInstanceState(outState)
-        // Allow Crane to save what it need to crane.saveInstanceState(outState)
+        // Allow Crane to save what it needs to crane.saveInstanceState(outState)
     }